ZachEngstrom/pihole/README.md

 ## To Do / Consideration

 - [ ] Set the email app password as an [environment variable](https://networkdirection.net/python/resources/env-variable/) instead of in the config file.
+- [X] Handle the uptime and speedtest in the python scripts instead of being passed as parameters from out side the file
-- [ ] Email python files don't have a fall back for null/empty values.
+- [X] Email python files don't have a fall back for null/empty values.
 This should be addressed.

 ## Contributions and Feedback